fedspendingtransparency/data-act-broker-web-app/README.md

 * `AUTH_CALLBACK` is the [callback URL](https://apereo.github.io/cas/4.2.x/protocol/CAS-Protocol-Specification.html#response) that the CAS server redirects to upon successful login.
 * `GA_TRACKING_ID` is the tracking ID for Google Analytics.
 * `LOCAL/DEV/PROD/STAGING` is the boolean value for which environment the `API` is targeting.
+* `DEV/PROD` are boolean values used to include or exclude certain features

 ### Run npm scripts: